Tristan da Cunha–Gough Islands shrub and grasslands: Flora

 Wet heath extends up to 800 metres elevation.
-It includes L. palmiformis and other ferns, the shrub Empetrum rubrum, sedges, grasses, herbs, and mosses.
+It includes B. palmiforme and other ferns, the shrub Empetrum rubrum, sedges, grasses, herbs, and mosses.

 Peat bogs occupy depressions above 600 metres.
 Sphagnum moss predominates, with the reedlike Tetroncium magellanicum and sedges (Scirpus spp.).

 Feldmark and montane rock communities are found in rocky and exposed areas above 600 metres elevation, composed of low cushion-forming and crevice plants.

 The lower islands have fewer vegetation types.
 Inaccessible Island has tussock grassland, fern bush, and peat bogs, while Nightingale is mostly covered in dense tussock grassland.

-The ecoregion has over sixty plant taxa endemic plant taxa.
+The ecoregion has over sixty endemic plant taxa.
 Only four exotic plants are widespread on Gough Island.
 More exotic plants are found on Tristan.

 Fauna

 The islands are important for seabirds.
 Over 20 species breeding on Gough, and many occur on Tristan as well.
 The Atlantic yellow-nosed albatross (Thalassarche chlororhynchos) ranges over the South Atlantic but breeds only on the ecoregion's islands.
 Other species include the Atlantic petrel (Pterodroma incerta), spectacled petrel (Procellaria conspicillata), Tristan albatross (Diomedea dabbenena), sooty albatross (Phoebetria fusca), and northern rockhopper penguin (Eudyptes moseleyi).

 The three species of seed-eating tanagers in genus Nesospiza are endemic to the ecoregion: the Inaccessible Island finch (Nesospiza acunhae), Nightingale Island finch or Nightingale bunting (N. questi), and Wilkins's finch or Wilkins's bunting (N. wilkinsi).

 Gough has two endemic land birds, the Gough moorhen (Gallinula comeri) which lives in fern bush and has been introduced to Tristan, and the Gough finch (Rowettia goughensis).
 The Tristan moorhen (Gallinula nesiotis) is extinct.

 Inaccessible Island is home to the endemic Inaccessible Island rail (Laterallus rogersi) the world's smallest flightless bird.

 The islands have no native land mammals, reptiles, amphibians, or freshwater fish.